 In the long term, you should aim to set up a Website for the group.
 The BHA can help with this, including providing you with a .humansistgroups.org.uk web address (see the IT Guide for advice on this).

 Having an event to put on your group’s first promotional material is a good way to grab people’s attention.
 It will be an opportunity to launch the group and to find other people in your area willing to help out.
 When arranging your first event, consider the following:

-A section of, or room in, a quiet pub would be suitable; or a room in a local business or institution (e.g. a cafe that would normally be shut that might stay open for you).
+A section of, or room in, a quiet pub may be suitable; or a room in a local business or institution (e.g. a cafe that would normally be shut that might stay open for you).

 During the initial stages of setting a group up it is quite acceptable for the people doing all the work to be self appointed, but you will need to formalise and democratise the structure of the group at some stage within the first six months or so.
 The first step is to elect a committee, which consists of the officers who will run the group.
 See Committees and Officers to find out about the officers and their responsibilities.

-Two common models:
+There are two common models:

 Groups without membership fees - In this model, members of the BHA are considered ‘group members’ and have voting and election rights.
 BHA Members can confirm this status using a BHA Memberships card.
 Non-BHA members are considered ‘group supporters’ and can be anyone who attends an event or is on the group’s mailing list, or similar arrangement.
 Group income can be raised through voluntary contributions at each event and at fund-raising events.
 This is an open and flexible model, and allows people to feel free to turn up without having to commit to paying a fee.
 It also provides a regular income throughout the year.